 You must complete 38 hours of pre-service training.

-In addition to state and federal training requirements, QYS provides training on following the essential components of Together Facing the Challenge (TFTC) that includes:
+In addition to state and federal requirements, QYS provides lessons on following the essential components of Together Facing the Challenge (TFTC) that includes:

-Provides comprehensive training for both agency staff and treatment foster care parents in classes of 15-30 participants
+Provides comprehensive tutelage for both agency staff and guardians in classes of 15-30 participants

 Builds a therapeutic relationship – recognizes the significance of the therapeutic relationship by exhibiting both verbal and non-verbal behaviors that include:

 Being patient, understanding, consistent, and following through